FlorinMiron98/ReLeaf/testing.md

    | Verify buttons and links are easily tappable on touch devices | Buttons and links respond well to taps with no misclicks | Passed |
    | Verify key user flows (reading content, donating, navigating) | Core tasks can be completed comfortably on all devices | Passed |
    | Verify images and media resize appropriately | Images scale correctly without distortion on different screens | Passed |

+## Automated Testing
+- Automated tests can be found in the commit history.
+- Commit messages clearly indicate whether the commit contains tests or features, using prefixes such as:
+  - `test: ...` for commits adding or updating tests
+  - `feat: ...` for commits adding new features